-Hatch Interactive Technologies Corp. (formerly Tosca Resources Corp), the "Company" is a publicly listed company incorporated in Canada under the British Columbia Corporations Act on May 12, 2006.
-The Company was previously listed on the TSX-Venture Exchange under the trading symbol "TSQ" while engaged principally in the acquisition and exploration of resource properties.
+Fandom Sports Media Corp. (formerly Hatch Interactive Technologies Corp. and Tosca Resources Corp), (the "Company") is a publicly listed company incorporated in Canada under the British Columbia Corporations Act on May 12, 2006.

 On August 30, 2015, Tosca Resources Corp. ("Tosca") completed a Share Exchange Agreement (Note 8) with Hatchitech Technologies Corp. ("Hatchitech"), a private company incorporated on February 21, 2011 under the laws of British Columbia, Canada.
-On September 4, 2015, the Company ceased trading on the TSX-Venture Exchange and began trading on the Canadian Securities Exchange ("CSE") under the trading symbol "HAT".
-The transaction was accounted for as an acquisition of Tosca by Hatchitech, resulting in a reverse take-over ("RTO").
-Immediately following the RTO, Tosca changed its name to Hatch Interactive Technologies Corp.
-For the purposes of these consolidated financial statements, the "Company" refers to Hatchitech prior to the date of RTO and the consolidated entity thereafter..
+On September 4, 2015, the Company ceased trading on the TSX-Venture Exchange and began trading on the Canadian Securities Exchange ("CSE") under the trading symbol "HAT" (subsequently changed to "FDM" on August 3, 2016).
+The transaction was accounted for as an acquisition of Tosca by Hatchitech, resulting in a reverse take-over (the "RTO").
+Immediately following the RTO, Tosca changed its name to Hatch Interactive Technologies Corp. and on August 3, 2016, to Fandom Sports Media Corp.
+On February 10, 2016, Hatchitech changed its name to Fandom Media Group Inc. For the purposes of these consolidated financial statements, the "Company" refers to Hatchitech prior to the date of RTO and the consolidated entity thereafter.

-The Company's primary business is the development and monetization of the online and mobile applications.
+The Company's primary business is the development and monetization of online and mobile applications.

-The Company's registered and records office is located at Suite 1710, 1177 West Hastings St., Vancouver, British Columbia, Canada, V6E 2L3.
-The Company's head office is located at 68 Water Street, Suite 505, Vancouver, British Columbia, Canada V6B 1A4.
+The Company's registered and records office is located at Suite 1710, 1177 West Hastings Street, Vancouver, British Columbia, Canada, V6E 2L3.
+The Company's head office is located at 1100 Melville Street, Suite 830, Vancouver, British Columbia, Canada V6E 4A6.

 These financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
-The Company's continuation as a going concern is dependent upon the successful results from the development and monetization of the Company's online applications and its ability to attain profitable operations and generate funds from and/or raise equity capital or borrowings sufficient to meet current and future obligations, all of which are uncertain.
+The Company's continuation as a going concern is dependent upon the successful results from the development and monetization of the Company's online and mobile applications and its ability to attain profitable operations and generate funds from and/or raise equity capital or borrowings sufficient to meet current and future obligations, all of which are uncertain.
 These material uncertainties may cast significant doubt about the ability of the Company to continue as a going concern.
 Management intends to finance operating costs over the next twelve months with loans from related parties, exercise of stock options and/or private placement of common shares.